 The precise mechanism by which hydroxyurea produces its cytotoxic and cytoreductive effects is not known.
 However, various studies support the hypothesis that hydroxyurea causes an immediate inhibition of DNA synthesis by acting as a ribonucleotide reductase inhibitor, without interfering with the synthesis of ribonucleic acid or of protein.

 The mechanisms by which DROXIA produces its beneficial effects in patients with sickle cell anemia (SCA) are uncertain.
-Known pharmacologic effects of DROXIA that may contribute to its beneficial effects include increasing hemoglobin F levels in RBCs, decreasing neutrophils, increasing the water content of RBCs, increasing deformability of sickled cells, and altering the adhesion of RBCs to endothelium.
+Known pharmacologic effects of DROXIA that may contribute to its beneficial effects include increasing hemoglobin F levels in red blood cells (RBCs), decreasing neutrophils, increasing the water content of RBCs, increasing deformability of sickled cells, and altering the adhesion of RBCs to endothelium.

 There are no data on the effect of food on the absorption of hydroxyurea.

-Hydroxyurea distributes rapidly and widely in the body with an estimated volume of distribution approximating total body water.
+Hydroxyurea distributes throughout the body with a volume of distribution approximating total body water.

-Excretion of hydroxyurea in humans is likely a linear first-order renal process.
-In adults with SCA, mean cumulative urinary recovery of hydroxyurea was about 40% of the administered dose.
+In patients with sickle cell anemia, the mean cumulative urinary recovery of hydroxyurea was about 40% of the administered dose.

-As renal excretion is a pathway of elimination, consideration should be given to decreasing the dosage of hydroxyurea in patients with renal impairment.
-In adult patients with sickle cell disease, an open-label, non-randomized, single-dose, multicenter study was conducted to assess the influence of renal function on the pharmacokinetics of hydroxyurea.
-Patients in the study with normal renal function (creatinine clearance [CrCl] > 80 mL/min), mild (CrCl 50-80 mL/min), moderate (CrCl = 30- < 50 mL/min), or severe ( < 30 mL/min) renal impairment received hydroxyurea as a single oral dose of 15 mg/kg, achieved by using combinations of the 200 mg, 300 mg, or 400 mg capsules.
-Patients with end-stage renal disease (ESRD) received two doses of 15 mg/kg separated by 7 days, the first was given following a 4-hour hemodialysis session, the second prior to hemodialysis.
-In this study, the mean exposure (AUC) in patients whose creatinine clearance was < 60 mL/min (or ESRD) was approximately 64% higher than in patients with normal renal function.
-The results suggest that the initial dose of hydroxyurea should be reduced when used to treat patients with renal impairment.
-(See PRECAUTIONS and DOSAGE AND ADMINISTRATION.)
-The table below describes the recommended dosage modification.
+The effect of renal impairment on the pharmacokinetics of hydroxyurea was assessed in adult patients with sickle cell disease and renal impairment.
+Patients with normal renal function (creatinine clearance [CrCl] > 80 mL/min), mild (CrCl 50-80 mL/min), moderate (CrCl =30- < 50 mL/min), or severe ( < 30 mL/min) renal impairment received a single oral dose of 15 mg/kg hydroxyurea.
+Creatinine clearance values were obtained using 24-hour urine collections.
+Patients with ESRD received two doses of 15 mg/kg separated by 7 days; the first was given following a 4-hour hemodialysis session, the second prior to hemodialysis.
+The exposure to hydroxyurea (mean AUC) in patients with CrCl < 60 mL/min and those with ESRD was 64% higher than in patients with normal renal function (CrCl > 60 mL/min).
+Reduce the dose of DROXIA when it is administered to patients with creatinine clearance of < 60 mL/min or with ESRD following hemodialysis [see DOSAGE AND ADMINISTRATION and Use in Specific Populations].

-The efficacy of hydroxyurea in sickle cell anemia was assessed in a large clinical study (Multicenter Study of Hydroxyurea in Sickle Cell Anemia).1
+The efficacy of hydroxyurea in sickle cell anemia was assessed in a large clinical study (Multicenter Study of Hydroxyurea in Sickle Cell Anemia) (see Table 2).

 The study was a randomized, double-blind, placebo-controlled trial that evaluated 299 adult patients ( ≥ 18 years) with moderate to severe disease ( ≥ 3 painful crises yearly).
 The trial was stopped by the Data Safety Monitoring Committee, after accrual was completed but before the scheduled 24 months of follow-up was completed in all patients, based on observations of fewer painful crises among patients receiving hydroxyurea.